Yuanbo2020/SoundSCaper/LLM_scripts/Readme.md

 python LLM_GPT_soundscape_caption.py
 -----------------------------------------------------------------------------------------------------------
-Soundscape audio clip: fold_1_participant_00056_stimulus_13 Soundscape caption: In this park, you will hear Bird and Animal sounds, with occasional Human sounds and Speech in the background.
-The atmosphere feels pleasant and calm, perfect for relaxation and enjoying nature.
+Soundscape audio clip: fold_1_participant_00056_stimulus_13 Soundscape caption: In this park, you may hear bird songs, occasional animal sounds, human activities, and snippets of speech.
+The overall atmosphere feels pleasant and calm, with a touch of natural tranquility despite some human presence.
 ```